Akhilesh0098/job-board/README.md

 ### Additional Notes

-- Default admin credentials are in `.env.example`
+- Default admin credentials are in `.env`